bambora/dev.bambora.com/source/includes/mobile/_how-to-capture-payments.md

 ```
 > ### Step 5: Re-open the project through the newly created `.xcworkspace` file.

+CocoaPods is a dependency manager for third-party libraries.

+We recommend following [this guide](https://guides.cocoapods.org/using/getting-started.html#getting-started) for installing CocoaPods.

 ### How to install via Carthage

-Carthage is a is a dependency manager for third-party libraries.

-We recommend following [these instructions](https://github.com/Carthage/Carthage#installing-carthage) for installing Carthage.

 > ### Step 1: Create or select an Xcode project.
 Then open a terminal window and `cd` into the project directory
 > ### Step 2: Create a Cartfile by running the following command in the OS X Terminal from the folder where your Xcode project file (`.xcodeproj`) is: